shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 27

+Rewrote almost the whole article and finished with lesson 23.

+**Link of the day**

+Grammarly is a digital writing tool using artificial intelligence and natural language processing to help you write https://grammarly.com

+**Quote of the day:**

+*"Start writing, no matter what.
+The water does not flow until the faucet is turned on."* — Louis L’Amour

+---

 ### Day 26

 I've been working on my first article, it isn't easy as it seems to be.